Syntax Highlighting - User Defined Languages

 If you created or imported a UDL using the User Defined Languages dialog inside Notepad++, they will be in the userDefineLang.xml file.
 This single file often holds multiple UDL definitions.

-1. %AppData%\Notepad++\userDefineLang.xml: this is the default location for most Notepad++ installations
+1. %AppData%\Notepad++\userDefineLang.xml: This is the default location for most Notepad++ installations.

 UDL and Themes